Our Mission

 Read more about the MAR program’s learning objectives.

 Four MAR students (66.67%) from the 2018–2019 cohorts have graduated, with two cohort members (33.33%) still enrolled in the program.
+There are currently nine students active in the program: five in the 2022 cohort, one in the 2021 cohort, two in the 2020 cohort, and as noted previously, two students in the 2018 and 2019 cohorts.
 The program benchmark for graduation rates for each MAR degree cohort is 70%.

 Sixty percent of graduates from 2019–2022 were involved either in a form of degree-related ministerial vocation or pursuing further education one year after graduation.
 The two graduates in the Class of 2022 are employed, one in a church-related position with the PCUSA and the other in a secular job.
+There were no graduates in the MAR program in 2023.
 The program benchmark for vocationally appropriate placement of MAR graduates is 50%.

 Masters of Arts in Marriage and Family Therapy